With everyone busy and distracted and all that food, drink and presents galore, your pet could be at higher risk of poisoning and accidents.

-Impose a curfew - It’s a good idea to lock the catflap once they’re in for the evening.
+Impose a curfew.
+It’s a good idea to lock the catflap once they’re in for the evening.
 Cats are at increased risk from both cars and attacks by other animals after dark.
-You could even get a microchip cat flap that locks behind them after a certain time to save you having to wait up.
+You could even get a microchip cat flap that locks behind them after a certain time to save you having to wait.

-Deck their halls - Do some Christmas shopping that gives your kitty more reasons to stay home.
-A cosy bed, interactive toys and a new litter tray so they have their own en-suite.
+Deck their halls.
+Do some Christmas shopping that gives your kitty more reasons to stay home.
+A cozy bed, interactive toys, and a new litter tray so they have their own en-suite.

 You don’t want to exclude your pet from the season’s merrymaking, but it is possible to have fun and keep them safe at the same time.

-Now you know the Christmas dangers for cats and dogs, you can take steps to keep your cat in the house at night and your dog out the kitchen while you’re cooking.
+Now that you know the Christmas dangers for cats and dogs, you can take steps to keep your cat in the house at night and your dog out of the kitchen while you’re cooking.